bradleecrockett/Snake/README.md

 Install the extensions for Python development
 * Python Extension Pack
 * Markdown All in One
-*

 Individually play the game a few times (5 minutes max).

 What are some improvements that could be made to the game?
-Brainstorm with your group.
+Brainstorm with your group and list them here in the README:

+*
+*
+*

 Next, examine the code and discuss what is going on with your partner(s).